DavideTriso/aria-tooltip/README.md

     ]
   });
 ```
-The option **Breakpoint** sets the minimum screen width (in px) and is **allowed only in responsive mode**, e.g. as a property of an object of the 'responsive' array.
-All other options have no restrictions and can be used both in normal and responsive mode.
+The option **'breakpoint'** sets the minimum screen width (in px) and is **allowed only in responsive mode**, e.g. as a property of an object of the 'responsive' array.
+Except for 'breakpoint' and 'responsive', all other options are not restricted to a specific mode.

-Options who are valid for any screen width can and should be set outside of the option **'responsive'**.
+Options that applies to any screen width **can and should** be set outside of the option **'responsive'** to keep code clear and reduce the amount of operations needed for the initialisation of the plugin.
 Consider following example:

 ```javascript